Brazos Bend 50

-The Brazos Bend course is the fastest trail in texas trail running.
-The course is 99.9% flat with only one place where the hill is 10 feet.
-Other than that you will be running on flat surface that moves from hard crushed rock, soft trail under canopy and easy horse trails as well.
+The Brazos Bend course is the fastest trail in Texas trail running.
+The course is 99.9% flat, and the only hill is 10 feet.
+Other than that you will be running on flat surfaces that move from hard crushed rock, soft trail under canopy, and easy horse trails.

 The Start/Finish will be at the Elm Lake Pavilion.

-3a-5:30a Drop Bag Drop Off BB State Park Elm Pavilion
+3:00am - 5:30am Drop Bag Drop Off at Brazos Bend State Park Elm Lake Pavilion

 6:00am Start 50 miler